vikashask/MEAN-Interview-Question/javaScript/interview-question-1.md

 Syntax: myArray.join(mySeparator);

-The example as given below -
 var alfabets = ["A", "B", "C", "D"];

-//Join without seperator
 var result1 = alfabets.join();//The output is A B C D.

 //Join with seperator.